-We're celebrating Psychology week, November 12 - 18, and would like to recognise some of our talented staff and student achievements.
+We celebrated Psychology week, November 12 - 18, by recognising some of our talented staff and student achievements.

 Associate Professor Kristin Laurens

 Associate Professor Kristin Laurens.
 Photo courtesy of Bruce Usher Photography, for the Schizophrenia Research Institute, Australia.

 Associate Professor Kristin Laurens’ four-year Australian Research Council Future Fellowship is helping build a research group of staff and students in the ACU School of Psychology Brisbane that is focused on determining the interplay between social, emotional, behavioural and cognitive functions during childhood and adolescence, and supporting every child in achieving healthy development and positive learning outcomes.